Normksb/Note-Taker/README.md

 Note taker is an app that allows users to retrieve pre-written notes, read notes, modify notes and write new notes for future retrieval.

+To add a notes, simply enter a title and note and then click on the save button.
+To delete a note, click on the delete icon next to each note.

 The deployed application may be seen at this link

 https://normksb-note-taker.herokuapp.com/